braeden-muller/vtcs-vim-tips/README.md

     several texts saved at once.
 These registers can be triggered via “<lowercase letter>
     - Example: `"ryw` yanks a word and puts it in the `r` register `"rp` pastes the word saved into the `r` register
+7. Need to delete something in parenthesis?
+Just go inside that pair of parenthesis and type `di(` [delete inside parenthesis].
+You can replace `i` with `a` (around) to delete the parenthesis as well.
+This works with brackets, curly braces and anything else similar to that.